PowerShell Win/Mac/Linux

-Here are the steps I took to get Windows terminal installed and the latest version of PowerShell configured with history and some other Linux like features.
+Here are the steps I took to get Windows terminal installed, the latest version of PowerShell configured with history and some other Linux like features.
+Also the procs

 Getting Started